Annual Meeting 2026

 General Assembly and Consilium

-The EAC General Assembly and Consilium will take place on Thursday 19 March (9:30am) 2026.
+The EAC General Assembly and Consilium took place on Thursday 19 March (9:30am) 2026.
 Representatives from all EAC member organisations and invited observers are welcome to join us for the General Assembly.
 Papers for the General Assembly are sent to members via email.